genosynth/blogReact/README.md

 # blogReact
-A full stack application with user authentication & authorization where a user can sign up and get stored in a database, then logs in and can start posting his stuff for only him to see.
+A full stack application with user authentication & authorization where a user can sign up and get stored in a database, then logs in and can start posting his posts for all registered users to see.

 ## Technologies used